Diseases & Conditions

 Rehabilitation plays a critical role in both the nonsurgical and surgical treatment of a rotator cuff tear.

-When a tear occurs, there is frequently atrophy of the muscles around the arm and loss of motion of the shoulder.
+When a tear occurs, there is frequently atrophy (wasting or weakening) of the muscles around the arm and loss of motion of the shoulder.
 An exercise or physical therapy program is necessary to regain strength and improve function in the shoulder.

-Even though surgery repairs the defect in the tendon, the muscles around the arm remain weak, and a strong effort at rehabilitation is necessary for the procedure to succeed.
+Even though surgery repairs the defect in the tendon, the muscles around the arm remain weak, and a strong effort at rehabilitation is necessary for a successful outcome.
 Complete rehabilitation after surgery may take several months or even up to a year.

 Last Reviewed